■ Photoraphy, as well.

 Then, what does “Surrealism” mean here?
 In a nutshell, it means a method of presenting higher level of reality (= surreal) that can be seen through the background of the work, while expressing real subjects as a photograph that is just a replica of the real world.

 Here, returning to the work of the “Decisive Moment” again, it seems that it doesn’t only capture shocking moments but also shows the higher realities behind them.
 I’d like to say the concept of “Surrealism” has been partially adopted to it.

 The main stream of <Photography as a Duplication Technology>, after that, has been focusing on the catalogue approach, just like Atget.
 There is Auguste Zander’s “Antilitz der Zeit (face of the times)” (1929) which portrayed the prewar German people at every social level, and also Typography works by Bernd and Hilla Becher of Germany who catalogued industrial buildings, which was created in the post-war era.

-+ 0: Photography as a replica of the chaotic times
+Historical Interpretation of Photography +0: A replica of the chaotic times

 So, these are the three ways where “Photography becomes Art”, which I suggested in the first place.